make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   where each different world
   is generated from a unique seed.
-- Since our game is multi-player, it is important that every player is viewing the exact same world.
+- Since our game is multi-player, it is important that the terrain among players is the same in every detail.
-- We also want the terrain to look "random", which means that there should be no visible patterns and the distribution should be more or less uniform.
+- We also want the terrain to look "random", meaning there should be no visible patterns.
 - We call this "pseudorandom": random-looking but perfectly reproducible based on the initial seed.